Resume Advice

 • Better: Developed a reporting dashboard that provided real-time insight into X.

-• Better: Worked with employees to schedule 100% coverage for all shifts.
+• Better: Managed the employee schedule to achieve 100% coverage for all shifts.

 • Emphasize leadership skills: